paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 More details on auctioning [here](https://www.notion.so/paritytechnologies/Exotic-Scheduling-Auctions-53148e8d90d74411ab445b7d1dd6cfc8).

-Risks of spam:
-Fees for bids: Do we need them?
-Goal
-- Bid has fee on top of bid- spam protection - fee can be quite low, it should not harm the sender much, if losing a bid and a resend is necessary.
+- Bid has fee on top of bid for spam protection - fee can be quite low, it should not harm the sender much, if losing a bid and a resend is necessary.
 Just high enough so spam protection is maintained.
-I think a fee is necessary/a good idea because even though there is a minimum bid, assuming we have lot's of bids a spammer could provide lot's of
 - Minumum bid - configurable.
 - Lifetimes